 VMware publishes two types of ISO images that contain patches.

-Third-party patch for the vCenter Server Appliance and Platform Services Controller appliance, which contains only the fixes related to security and third-party products (e.g. JRE, tcServer, and Photon OS components).
+Third-party patch for the vCenter Server Appliance and Platform Services Controller appliance, which contains only the fixes related to security and third-party products (for example, JRE, tcServer, and Photon OS components).

-Full product patch for the vCenter Server Appliance and Platform Services Controller appliance, which contains the VMware software patches and the fixes related to security and third-party products (e.g. JRE, tcServer, and Photon OS components).
+Full product patch for the vCenter Server Appliance and Platform Services Controller appliance, which contains the VMware software patches and the fixes related to security and third-party products (for example, JRE, tcServer, and Photon OS components).

 You can configure the vCenter Server Appliance and Platform Services Controller appliance to use a repository URL as a source of available patches.
 The appliance is preset with a default VMware repository URL.

-When there are available patches, you can select to apply only the third-party patches that are related to security and third-party products (e.g. JRE, tcServer, and Photon OS components), or you can apply all VMware software patches together with the third-party patches.
+When patches are available, you can apply only the third-party patches that are related to security and third-party products (for example, JRE, tcServer, and Photon OS components), or you can apply all VMware software patches together with the third-party patches.

 Third-party patches usually belong to the security category.
 You must always apply at least the patches related to security.